jouir/mining-companion/README.md

 Contributions are welcomed!
 Feel free to update the code and create a pull-request.

-Be sure to lint the code before:
+Be sure to lint the code and run tests before:

 ```
 docker build -t pre-commit .
 docker run -it -v $(pwd):/mnt/ --rm pre-commit bash
 # cd /mnt/
+# pip install -r requirements.txt
 # pre-commit run --all-files
+# pytest
 # exit
 ```